juxhouse/bela-resources/GettingStarted.md

 <img src="assets/image31.gif" style="width:6.26772in;height:4.06944in" />

-# How can I see my code in BELA?
+# How can I see my projects in BELA?

 See [Code Synchronization](CodeSynchronization.md)